skupperproject/skupper-website/input/start/index.md

 backend are in different namespaces (and perhaps different clusters), and the backend has no public ingress.

-Skupper uses an annotation to select services for availability on the Skupper network.
-In East, use `kubectl expose` to create a service for `hello-world-backend` and then use the `kubectl annotate` command to make the service available in West.

 Use the `skupper expose` command in East to make `hello-world-backend` available in West.